How to Apply

 - A personal interview is strongly recommended, though not required

-Students seeking to obtain the professional Certificate must complete a total of 48 quarter-hour credits with a grade average of C or better.
+Students seeking to obtain the Certificate must complete a total of 48 quarter-hour credits with a grade average of C or better.
 The credit requirements are comprised of required courses and electives for each program.

 A few weeks prior to arrival in Rockport, students receive a packet of information confirming accommodations, if applicable and information on how to prepare for the program, including the orientation schedule, invoice for tuition and applicable fees.